-In addition to making your ads more relevant and therefore increasing leads, your CTR today directly impacts how AdWords predicts your ads will perform in future.
+The fact is, your click-through rate today directly impacts how Google Ads predicts your ads will perform in the future.

-Your account is graded against the most current and accurate competitive benchmarks for PPC – with KPIs including Quality Score, click-through rate, account activity, and wasted spend – thanks to our analysis of over $3 billion in total AdWords spend.
+Your account is graded against the most current and accurate competitive benchmarks for PPC with KPIs including Quality Score, impression share, account activity, and wasted spend, thanks to our analysis of billions of dollars in Google Ads spend.

 You can also check your account’s Shopping and Display ad performance, and adherence to best practices.